capcom6/android-sms-gateway/README.md

 - 📱📱 **Multiple device support:** Connect [multiple devices](https://docs.sms-gate.app/features/multi-device/) to the same account with Cloud or Private server.
 Messages sent via the server are distributed across all connected devices.
 - 💾 **Data SMS support:** Send and receive binary [data payloads](https://docs.sms-gate.app/features/data-sms/) via SMS for IoT commands, encrypted messages, and other specialized use cases.
 - 🕐 **Working hours scheduling:** Restrict message delivery to configurable time windows, automatically pausing the queue outside of them
+- 🔭 **Webhook queue diagnostics:** Inspect the webhook delivery queue in-app to see pending deliveries, retries, and their status.

 🔌 Integration: